 This essay outlines the important role of Department Chair.

 Straight forward advice on managing a complicated task.

 Sociology Club Guide: Ideas for Generating Student Involvement in Departments of Sociology (2010)

-A collection of information to help departments strengthen the professional socialization of their students, starting with student handbooks, clubs, and special activities.
-The Sociology Club Guide a revision of the
+Designed to help departments strengthen the professional socialization of their students, starting with student handbooks, clubs, and special activities.

 Department Funding Opportunities